Baseflow/full-stack-on-rust/05-orm/README.md

 }
 ```

-We can now use our registerd repository in our controllers like this:
+We can now use our registered repository in our controllers like this:

 #### **`todo_api/src/api/todo_controller.rs`**
 ```rust